Summary

 userFieldOrderByUserFieldyes Long-TermThe user field by which to sort user information.
 See OrderByDirection.

-With the returned datatype, through sub-parameters, you can get the total number of users, the page number, as well as each user's name, their email address, whether they have root access, a list of roles assigned to them, etc. The table below lists the first level parameters, and provides links to more through other datatypes:
+For the results, you can get the total number of users, the page number, as well as each user's name, their email address, whether they have root access, a list of roles assigned to them, etc.

 ParameterTypeRequiredDefaultStabilityDescription